netmet1/constellation-node-automation/README.md

 positional arguments:
   ACTION                Type of action the script will run: (auto, alert,
-                        report, silent or log).
+                        report, health, silent, or log).
 Search dates (currently) only work with the "log" action.

 optional arguments: